 USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this regulation.

 In addition, the Board's meeting was widely publicized throughout the tart cherry industry and all interested persons were invited to attend the meeting and participate in Board deliberations on all issues.
-Like all Board meetings, the September 6, 2007, meeting was a public meeting and all entities, both large and small, were able to express views on this issue.
-Finally, interested persons are invited to submit information on the regulatory and informational impacts of this action on small businesses.
+Like all Board meetings, the September 12, 2008, meeting was a public meeting and all entities, both large and small, were able to express views on this issue.
+Finally interested persons interested persons were invited to submit information on the regulatory and informational impacts of this action on small businesses.